numpy/numpy.org/content/en/benchmark.md

 ## Dataset Description

-The dataset consists of nine different text files consisting datas of 16, 32, 64, 128, 256, 512, 1k, 2k and 16k number of particles.
-It contains the masses of particles and information regarding their positions and velocities along the x-axis, y-axis and z-axis respectively.
-The datasets have varrying number of rows depending on the datasets but the number of columns are fixed.
-They have 8 columns in which 1st column shows an entry of data, the next column tells about the mass of particle.
-The other 3 of them shows the positions of the particle along the x, y and z-axis and the next 3 columns represents velocities of the particle along the 3-dimentional axis.
+The dataset consists of nine different text files with 16, 32, 64, 128, 256, 512, 1k, 2k, and 16k particles.
+It contains the masses of particles, information about their positions, and velocities along the x, y, and z-axis.
+The number of rows in the datasets varies depending on the dataset.
+The dataset has 8 columns, the first column consists of a data entry, and the next column tells about the particle's mass.
+The other three columns represent the particle's positions along the x, y, and z-axes, while the other three represent the particle's velocities along the three-dimensional axis.

 ## Implemented Accelerators